 From a cost perspective, a shirt for sun protection might appear to be more expensive up front, but you need to consider the long term benefits.

 Let’s say for example you play tennis, volleyball, or some other outdoor sport every Saturday.
 Let’s also say you are outside for a total of four hours each time.
 The recommended amount of sunscreen to cover your entire body is 1 ounce, and even the cheapest sunscreen can cost $1 – $2 per ounce.
 Assuming you are sweating, you will likely have to apply three total times to maintain a proper level of protection throughout the four hours.
 This would equate to using around $5 worth of sunscreen every Saturday.

 Instead, A UPF protective shirt may cost you a total of $50 up front, but it will keep you covered for years to come.
-That means after about 10 times wearing a shirt with sun protection, or 2-3 months of only wearing it once a week, it will recoup its cost and then start saving you money moving forward.
+That means after about 10 times wearing a shirt with sun protection, or 2-3 months of only wearing it once a week, it will recoup its cost and then start saving you money on sunscreen moving forward.
 Keep in mind you will still need a minimal amount of sunscreen to protect any exposed areas.
 This will not only save you money, but a ton of trips to the convenience store as well.